Virtual Agile Teams

 - Scrum was not implemented in the overall organization.
 We were not even in the Awareness stage and the Scrum Master did not have the power to do build that awareness.
 I could not fully exercise my role as Product Owner.

-Unfortunately, I was only able to derive these learnings now as I was studying Scrum for my Professional Scrum Master Certification, way after I finished that assignment.
+Unfortunately, I was only able to derive these learnings now as I was studying Scrum for my Professional Scrum Master Certification, way after I finished my role in AIESEC.
 I wish this would be a story of a hero’s journey where the whole situation was turned around.
-In the end, implementing Scrum still improved everyone’s overall experience as well as our deliverables, and my learnings have helped me immensely in my subsequent roles.
+In the end, implementing Scrum still improved everyone's overall experience as well as our deliverables, and my learnings have helped me immensely in my subsequent roles.